 Open to all college students who enjoy the aesthetic experience of choral singing.
 The choir is a performing group which meets regularly and performs a wide variety of choral literature.
-The choir presents programs throughout the college area and presents (or preforms) a concert at the end of each semester.
+The choir presents programs throughout the college area and participates in state community college music activities.
 Maximum of 4 semester hours may be earned.
-Content changes each semester.